-The Company is focused in the area of MCU and peripheral ICs, which are used in the home appliances, health measurement, securities & safety protection, computer peripheral, industrial control, automotive electronics, instrument display, etc. application areas.
+The Company is focused in the area of MCU and peripheral ICs.
 To increase their product competitiveness, the Company consistently re-invests 15%~20% of annual turnover in improving its R&D technology and remains close to customer market demands.
 It also works in close coordination with upstream and downstream manufacturers to meet customers' delivery requirements and maintain the stability of both supply and delivery.